Burla-Cloud/documentation_website/docs/API-Reference.md

             <td style={{ verticalAlign: 'top' }}><code>packages</code></td>
             <td>
                 <p><code>Iterable[str]</code></p>
                 <p>(Optional) Iterable containing names of pipy packages to install in environments where <code>function_</code> is run.
-If <code>None</code>, Burla reverts to default behaivior, which is to clone the local python environment on all remote machines.</p>
+This argument will override the default behaivior, which is to clone the local python environment on all remote machines.</p>
             </td>
         </tr>
         <tr>